 Bishop Eric Menees

-Note: The "Notes to the church" articles are written by Bishop Menees for the Diocese of San Joaquin.
+Note: These articles are written by Bishop Menees for the Diocese of San Joaquin.
 I have posted them on Soundings with his permission for a wider audience.
 This is also the case for his "Why I am an Anglican" series.
 Dale+